ogecko/alpaca-benro-polaris/docs/installation.md

 6. Once the blue window shows the operation has completed successfully, press any `key` to continue.
 7. Accept the ASCOM Platform Installer default options and click `Install`.
 8. Click `Finish`.

+You can also download other versions from the [ASCOM GitHub Releases Site](https://github.com/ASCOMInitiative/ASCOMPlatform/releases).

 ### Installing Stellarium (OPTIONAL)
 Stellarium is a free open-source planetarium for your computer.